Let go of the myth that fat makes you fat

 Frank Lipman, MD, New York City’s health evangelist and go-to functional medicine doc, is battling a wellness and weight-loss myth that still haunts even some of his healthiest patients: The myth that fat makes you fat.

 Just what makes good fats good for you?
-“Good fats are essential for proper nerve activity, fat-soluble vitamin absorption, immune-system function, and healthy cell membrane function for your heart, bones, and hormones,” says Dr. Lipman.
-(PS: They’re also great for your skin—especially if you’re prone to acne, dry skin or are having a what-happened-to-my-glow crisis.)
+“Good fats are essential for proper nerve activity, fat-soluble vitamin absorption, immune-system function, and healthy cell membrane function for your heart, bones, and hormones,” explains Dr. Lipman.
+(PS: They’re also great for your skin—especially if you’re prone to acne, dry skin, or are having a what-happened-to-my-glow crisis.)

 Need a cheat sheet to fats good and bad?
-Here’s are the four main types of fats and whether you should eat them or steer clear:
+Here are the four main types of fats and whether you should eat them or steer clear:

 Saturated fats.
 These come from animal fat and tropical oils like coconut oil and palm oil.
 “Not all saturated fat is bad!
-Coconut oil is good, and so is butter from grass fed cows and grass fed meats, I believe,” says Dr. Lipman.
+Coconut oil is good, as is MCT oil (an extract used in Bulletproof Coffee and taken as a supplement), and so is butter from grass fed cows and grass fed meats, I believe,” says Dr. Lipman.